-Life On Earth Quotes (10 quotes)
+Life On Earth Quotes (16 quotes)

 A complete survey of life on Earth may appear to be a daunting task.
-But compared with what has been dared and achieved in high-energy physics, molecular genetics, and other branches of big science, it is in the second or third rank.
+But compared with what has been dared and achieved in high-energy physics, molecular genetics, and other branches of “big science,” it is in the second or third rank.

 In 'Edward O. Wilson: The Biological Diversity Crisis: A Challenge to Science', Issues in Science and Technology (Fall 1985), 2, No. 1, 26.

 About two million years ago, man appeared.
 He has become the dominant species on the earth.
 All other living things, animal and plant, live by his sufferance.
 He is the custodian of life on earth, and in the solar system.
-Its a big responsibility.
+It’s a big responsibility.

 From speech given at an anti-war teach-in at the Massachusetts Institute of Technology, (4 Mar 1969) 'A Generation in Search of a Future', as edited by Ron Dorfman for Chicago Journalism Review, (May 1969).

-Aggression has had definite advantages for survival, but when modern technology meets ancient aggression the entire human race and much of the rest of life on Earth is at risk.
+Aggression has had definite advantages for survival, but when modern technology meets ancient aggression the entire human race and much of the rest of life on Earth is at risk. … It is not clear that, unlike aggression, intelligence has any long-term survival value.

 In 'A Step Backward For Civilization', The Washington Post (16 Feb 2014), Sec.
 A, 21.